Assessing and Addressing PFAS Contamination for Community Water Safety in Santa Rosa County

 Community Leaders

-Carmen Reynolds retired as a lieutenant colonel after 22 years in the United States Air Force.
-She completed her BS degree summa cum laude in Criminology & Law Enforcement, her master’s degree in business Personnel Management and a BA degree in Journalism.
+Carmen Reynolds retired as a lieutenant colonel, serving almost 22 years in the United States Air Force.
+She completed her BS degree summa cum laude in Criminology & Law Enforcement, her master’s degree in Business Personnel Management and a BA degree in Journalism.
 She was selected to run The Voyager newspaper with a staff of 20 while studying journalism at the University of West Florida.
 Carmen was one of the first seven female officers accepted into the Security Police field as a Shift Commander.
-She held three specialties during her career: Security Police, Administration and Communications, Electronics, Computers, Communications and Intelligence.
-She was named an Outstanding Woman of America in 1983 and distinguished with numerous base, Tactical Air Command and Air Force awards, rising to the top in the administration field.
-Upon her retirement in 1998 at Hurlburt Field as the Deputy Dean of the Air Ground Operations School, now the Command-and-Control Warrior School, she began volunteering for former POW, George Bud Day to obtain healthcare benefits for aging veterans, which resulted in TriCare for Life.
-She served in voluntary capacities on the Santa Rosa County Zoning Board, as a Holley-Navarre Fire Commissioner, the PTO Board at Holley-Navarre Middle School, its School Advisory Council, and as a mentor at Navarre High School.
+She held three specialties during her career: Security Police, Administration and Communications, Computers, Electronics & Intelligence.
+She was named an Outstanding Woman of America in 1983 and distinguished with numerous base, Tactical Air Command and Air Force awards, rising to the top as the runner up for the Outstanding Administrative Officer for the entire Air Force in 1984 while stationed at the United States Air Force Academy as its Deputy Director of Administration.
+Upon her retirement in 1998 at Hurlburt Field, Florida, as the Deputy Dean of the Air Ground Operations School, now the Command-and-Control Warrior School, she began volunteering for former POW, George Bud Day to obtain healthcare benefits for aging veterans, which resulted in TriCare for Life.
+She was appointed to the Santa Rosa County Zoning Board, and elected as a Holley-Navarre Fire Commissioner, served on the PTO Board at Holley-Navarre Middle School, its School Advisory Council, and as a mentor at Navarre High School.
 She was a founding member of Santa Rosa County Crime Stoppers and the co-chair of Navarre’s first-ever Cancer Relay for Life.
-While working as the Copy Editor at Navarre Press, Carmen received the Florida Press Association’s No. 1 award in 2016 for In-depth Journalism for her 5-part series on Veteran Suicide.
-She cofounded Recall Florida, an initiative to enable Florida’s 47 non-charter/nonmunicipal counties to recall local-elected officials.
-She serves on the citizen-led, science-based Watershed Protection Committee to protect water quality and as a volunteer board member and grant writer at the Navarre Beach Sea Turtle Conservation Center.
+While working as the Copy Editor at Navarre Press, Carmen received the Florida Press Association’s No. 1 award in 2016 for in-depth journalism for her 5-part series on Veteran Suicide while caring for her Vietnam Veteran father in their home for 11 years.
+His rare brain disease emanated from his traumatic brain injuries and Agent Orange exposure.
+She co-founded Recall Florida, an initiative to enable Florida’s 47 non-charter/nonmunicipal counties to recall local-elected officials.
+Carmen was instrumental in identifying 545 acres of sensitive wetland areas in east Navarre, Florida, for preservation with a multitude of endangered species living there, such as the Reticulated Flatwoods Salamander, the Red-Cockaded Woodpecker, Gopher Tortoises, Indigo Snakes and Pitcher Plants.
+With Carmen’s idea, Santa Rosa County and other conservation agencies converged to cobble funding together to purchase this property for passive conservation/recreation.
+On Nov.
+10 this area was officially named the East Bay River Nature Preserve.
+She serves on the citizen-led, science-based Watershed Protection Committee to protect water quality and as the vice-president and grant writer for the Navarre Beach Sea Turtle Conservation Center where her initiatives have resulted in a 1,152-square-foot Conservation Education Area with a Stingray & Fish Habitat Viewing Area, an upcoming STEAM collaborative educational initiative and funding for much-needed animal diagnostic equipment, resulting in more than $200,000 in awarded grants.
+She most recently was appointed to the county’s Citizen Land Development Code Task Force where she was elected as its chair.

 Rick Schaeffer earned his AA from Okaloosa-Walton Community College and a BS in geology from the University of South Alabama.
 He completed an MS at Auburn University in 2001, receiving the Graduate Dean’s Award for Excellence.
 Before completing his university studies, Rick spent over a decade as regional manager of the central United States, including Canada and Mexico for International Transport Inc. (heavy specialized division) Overseeing the Tulsa OK, Kansas City Mo. and Lincoln Nebraska terminals.
 Beginning in 2002, Rick served as Site Manager for Escambia County Environmental Health Department, overseeing the cleanup of 55 contaminant plumes across five counties in Northwest Florida.
 Transitioning to oil exploration in 2009, he worked as a site geologist on numerous wells across Florida, Alabama, Mississippi, and Georgia.
 Now retired, Rick continues to consult for small exploration companies and has dedicated the past three years to the Santa Rosa County Watershed Protection Committee, advocating for upgraded filtration systems to ensure clean, safe water for the community.